Black rot (grape disease): Chemical control

-Pristine 38WDG contains a combination of two active ingredients (pyraclostrobin, 12.8% and boscalid 25.2%).Pyraclostrobin, a strobilurin, is in the same general class of chemicals as Abound, Sovran, and Flint (strobilurin Pristine is registered for use at the rates of 6-10.5 oz/A. A maximum of six applications may be made per season).
-The label states, “Do not use on Concord, Worden, Fredonia, or related varieties due to possible foliar injury.
-Experience in New York suggests that Corot noir and Noiret may also be sensitive to Pristine.”
+Pristine 38WDG contains a combination of two active ingredients (pyraclostrobin, 12.8% and boscalid 25.2%).Pyraclostrobin, a strobilurin, is in the same general class of chemicals as Abound, Sovran, and Flint (strobilurin Pristine is registered for use at the rates of 6–10.5 oz/A. A maximum of six applications may be made per season).
+The label states, "Do not use on Concord, Worden, Fredonia, or related varieties due to possible foliar injury.
+Experience in New York suggests that Corot noir and Noiret may also be sensitive to Pristine."

+For organic growers

-Black Rot Control for Organic GrowersExcerpt from Dr. Wayne Wilcox’s Grape Disease Notes, 2009 suggests a possible way for controlling black rot on grapes in organic farming.
+Excerpt from Dr. Wayne Wilcox's Grape Disease Notes, 2009 suggests a possible way for controlling black rot on grapes in organic farming.

-Black rot is probably the “Achilles heel” for organic grape production in the East.
-In the only good trial that we’ve run with copper, it provided 40% disease control when applied at 2-week intervals, versus essentially 100% control with Nova.
+Black rot is probably the "Achilles heel" for organic grape production in the East.
+In the only good trial that we've run with copper, it provided 40% disease control when applied at 2-week intervals, versus essentially 100% control with Nova.
 To try to avoid this, implement a rigorous program to remove mummies during pruning, and spray copper once a week throughout much of the growing season.
-This was hard on some of the hybrid vines and runs counter to the thinking of many with a “sustainable” orientation (after all, copper is an element and doesn’t break down into anything else, so it stays in the soil forever), but it did control the disease in an organically acceptable manner.
+This was hard on some of the hybrid vines and runs counter to the thinking of many with a "sustainable" orientation (after all, copper is an element and doesn't break down into anything else, so it stays in the soil forever), but it did control the disease in an organically acceptable manner.
 Limit inoculum within the vineyard.
 Ideally, this would include removing or burying any mummies that you might encounter at the site.
 All mummified clusters should be removed from the trellis during pruning and from 2 to 6 weeks after cap fall and prune out any affected clusters before they allow the disease to spread, all the better (spores for disease spread are dispersed by rain primarily within the canopy, so should pose little risk of causing new infections if said clusters are simply dropped to the ground).